sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/developers/index.md

 To run the documentation server locally execute the following from within the /docs directory after cloning the repo locally: <code>bundle install && bundle exec jekyll serve --baseurl ''</code>.

-Vist http://localhost:4000/ in the browser of your choice.
+Visit http://localhost:4000/ in the browser of your choice.

 ### Debugging with Chrome